-To a child with disabilities, your donation opens up a world of possibilities.
+To a child or adult with disabilities, your donation opens up a world of possibilities.

-What does it take to unlock the potential of more than 25,000 children and young adults with disorders and injuries of the brain, spinal cord, and musculoskeletal system?
+What does it take to unlock the potential of more than 25,000 children and adults with disorders and injuries of the brain, spinal cord and musculoskeletal system?

 At Kennedy Krieger Institute, it means leaving no stone unturned in our mission to turn disabilities into abilities.
-Between exceptional patient care, cutting-edge research, education programs, community initiatives, and training more than 700 healthcare professionals a year, the Institute takes a multifaceted approach to empowering children with special needs to thrive.
+Between exceptional patient care, cutting-edge research, education programs, community initiatives and training more than 700 healthcare professionals a year, the Institute takes a multifaceted approach to empowering children and adults with special needs to thrive.

-Most importantly, it takes help from compassionate people like you, who commit to standing by children with disabilities.
-Every gift we receive helps to transform a child’s life through our efforts in:
+Most importantly, it takes help from compassionate people like you, who commit to standing by individuals with disabilities.
+Every gift we receive helps to transform a person’s life through our efforts in:

-Being a child with disabilities can be an incredibly isolating experience.
-We understand that it takes a village to unlock a child’s potential— and thanks to your generosity, each of the 25,000+ children in our care has a dedicated, interdisciplinary team of specialists cheering them on every step of the way.
+Being a child or adult with disabilities can be an incredibly isolating experience.
+We understand that it takes a village to unlock potential— and thanks to your generosity, each of the 25,000+ patients in our care has a dedicated, interdisciplinary team of specialists cheering them on every step of the way.

-Your gift allows us to provide 24-hour inpatient programs, outpatient treatment, and home- and community-based services, taking a comprehensive approach that draws from science, medicine, therapy, and education.
-Plus, your support allows us to make a difference early on, when it has the greatest impact on a child’s development.
+Your gift allows us to provide 24-hour inpatient programs, outpatient treatment, and home- and community-based services, taking a comprehensive approach that draws from science, medicine, therapy and education.
+Plus, your support allows us to make a difference early on, when it has the greatest impact on someone’s development.

 For more information about the many patient care services offered by Kennedy Krieger Institute, please view our informational fact sheet.
 And for more information about our efforts made possible by generous people like you, please visit these pages: